mezcel/bookmark-renderer/README.md

 ### Linux Workaround

 There are kernel specific permission regarding how Node interfaces with an OS.
-Therer are also  a lot userspace and (desktop environment/ window manager) settings to take into account with Linux and Electron.
+There are also  a lot userspace and (desktop environment/ window manager) settings to take into account with Linux and Electron.

 ### no 32bit support

-* 32bit support stoped at Electron version 3.1.
-This app needs features availblle since v6.
+* 32bit support stopped at Electron version 3.1.
+This app needs features available since v6.
 * The linux version has issues with taskbar and electron defined favicons.

 #### Error Msg

 > Error Msg:
 >
 > The SUID sandbox helper binary was found, but is not configured correctly. ...
-Maks sure that .../chrome-sandbox is owned by root.
+Make sure that .../chrome-sandbox is owned by root.

 #### Linux Workaround